Improving your team's on-call experience

 I wrote this article as a follow-up to Getting over on-call anxiety.
 While that article handles what individual engineers can do to psychologically prepare themselves for on-call, this article describes what the team can do to improve the on-call experience overall.

-Take each alert that fires as an opportunity to improve your service.
-Ideally, when things break, take the time to ensure an alert never fires again.
+This stream of work will come up naturally if you take each alert that fires as an opportunity to improve your service.
+When things break, take the time to ensure an alert never fires again.

 Getting paged constantly while on-call is a symptom of a broken system.
 Either the system is too unstable, and needs time invested to make it resilient, or your alerts are too verbose and their thresholds need tweaking, or they require no action, and need to be deleted.